ethereum/remix-project/apps/remix-ide/team-best-practices.md

 # Prerequisites:

-Before starting coding, we should ensure all devs / contributors are aware of:
+Before starting to coding, we should ensure all devs / contributors are aware of:
 - Where the codebase is.
 - How to setup and get started (always up to date).
 - How to run tests.